andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

 This approach alone gets us really far.
 We can now style the headings, paragraphs, links, tables, and other [supported Markdoc nodes](https://markdoc.dev/docs/syntax#nodes).
-For more extensibility, we will later switch to rendering the content to React, allowing us to map custom React components to Markdoc nodes and tags.
+For more extensibility, we will later switch to rendering the content with React, allowing us to map custom React components to Markdoc nodes and tags.

 ### Using frontmatter

 Frontmatter is a common way to add page-level metadata to a Markdown document.
 Though it’s not part of the Markdown spec, Markdoc supports extracting frontmatter out of the box ([see docs](https://markdoc.dev/docs/frontmatter)).
-We can access the parsed frontmatter JSON directly from the AST object.
-By formatting the frontmatter as JSON, we simply need to `JSON.parse` the string to work with it.
-To ensure all required attributes are present, we can use [zod](https://www.npmjs.com/package/zod) or a simple type check.
+Markdoc supports frontmatter in different formats like YAML and JSON.
+We can access the parsed frontmatter directly from the AST object.
+When formatting the frontmatter as JSON, we simply need to call `JSON.parse` to turn it into a JavaScript object.
+To ensure all required attributes are present, we can use [zod](https://www.npmjs.com/package/zod) or a simple type check:

 ```tsx